FREE ACADEMIC VOCABULARY GAMES: SPARKLE

 1. Placement and hiring of Main Characters and Companions, and movement and or hiring a conveyance

 2. Exploring an unoccupied territory, invading or migrating into an occupied territory.
-Migration is a good way to make allies.
+Migration is a good way to make allies or form teams.

 4. Payment and Reinforcements